Nipsey Hussle shooting: Police arrest suspect Eric Holder

 The 33-year-old rapper, born Ermias Joseph Asghedom, grew up in Los Angeles.
 He was nominated for the best rap album Grammy this year for his studio debut "Victory Lap."

+Hussle opened the clothing store in June 2017.
+He was described as someone who was working to improve the community where he grew up and had reached out to Los Angeles officials to work on ways to reduce gang violence.
+He had planned to meet with police department officials on that subject just this week.

+"He was somebody who was a gifted and brilliant artist, an entrepreneur who found global success, was working closely with the city to help save lives and transform lives even as he was doing that for himself," Mayor Eric Garcetti said.

-Hussle is survived by two children and fiancee, actress Lauren London, according to AP.
+Hussle is survived by two children and his fiancee, actress Lauren London.

+London on Tuesday posted an Instagram tribute to Hussle, writing: "I am completely lost / I've lost my best friend / My sanctuary / My protector / My soul.... / I'm lost without you / We are lost without you babe / I have no words"